Get 5% OFF On First Ride | Use Code: GRANDLANE

 The history of the FIS Ski World Cup Lauberhorn (Wengen).
 The Lauberhorn Races are among the oldest and most prestigious ski races in the world, first held in 1930 in Wengen.
-It is organised as a combined race, and the event quickly gained attention internationally demanding terrain and an Alpine setting.
+It is organised as a combined race, and the event quickly gained international attention due to its demanding terrain and Alpine setting.
 When the FIS Alpine Ski World Cup was launched in 1967, Lauberhorn became a permanent and iconic stop on the calendar.

 Over the decades, the Lauberhorn Downhill earned legendary status as the longest downhill course in World Cup skiing, famous for sections like the Hundschopf jump and extreme top speeds.
-The downhill course is the longest in the world; its length of over 4.4 km (2.7 mi) results in run times of two and a half minutes (about 30–45 seconds longer than standard downhill races); top speeds approach 160 km/h (100 mph) on its Haneggschuss, the highest speeds on the World Cup circuit.
+The downhill course is the longest in the world; its length of over 4.4 km results in run times of two and a half minutes; top speeds approach 160 km/h on its Haneggschuss.

-The races in Wengen in the Bernese Oberland are held in mid-January, usually the week before the Hahnenkamm, in Kitzbühel, Austria, another classic downhill race run since the early 1930s.
+The races in Wengen in the Bernese Oberland are held in mid-January, usually the week before the Hahnenkamm in Kitzbühel.

 Q1.
 What is the FIS Ski World Cup Lauberhorn Wengen?